AlanInglis/AutoEncoder_Paper/README.md

 A description of the contents of each files is as follows:

 * **Data:** This folder contains two zip files.
 The file `soerenab_AudioMNIST_master_data.zip` contains the raw audio MNIST data.
-This is originally from: \url{https://github.com/soerenab/AudioMNIST}.
+The data was originally sourced from [here](https://github.com/soerenab/AudioMNIST).
 The second zip file, `col_images.zip`, contains the processed spectrograms of the audio MNIST data.

 * **Paper:** This folder contains a `.pdf` of the finalised article.